thegetty/cultural-heritage-mass-atrocities/content/part-2/11-al-sabouni.md

 {{< q-figure id="fig-11-6a-al-sabouni" class="pdf-no-snap" >}}

-{{< q-figure-group grid="2" id="fig-11-6b-al-sabouni, fig-11-6c-al-sabouni" label="Figure 11.6a–b" caption="The war inflicted great structural damages to the mosque, revealing older pillars from a previous structure buried within its walls.
-These remnants might be seen as indicative a unique preservation approach that opted not to tear down, but rather to build on." credit="Image: Marwa al-Sabouni" class="pdf-no-snap" >}}
+{{< q-figure-group grid="2" id="fig-11-6b-al-sabouni, fig-11-6c-al-sabouni" label="Figure 11.6b–c" caption="The war inflicted great structural damages to the mosque, revealing older pillars from a previous structure buried within its walls.
+These remnants might be seen as indicative of a unique preservation approach that opted not to tear down, but rather to build on." credit="Image: Marwa al-Sabouni" class="pdf-no-snap" >}}

 When I visited the mosque in the aftermath of fighting and first saw the half-exposed pillars, I was overwhelmed by the building’s sense of continuity in its development.
 The basalt slabs of its courtyard surface, its vaults, and its walls were brightened by strips of white limestone around the mosque’s doors and windows.
 In this building, the idea of historical present was so perfectly practiced over millennia: each picking up from where the other had left off, leaving no gaps in time through which meaning might slip.
 The word *heritage* in such places acquires another layer, belonging to no single past.
 It becomes an accumulation of experiences, expertise, and expressions.